Bartallama3D/website/info.md

 # Shipping

-We ship Monday - Saturday primarily via USPS unless required otherwise.
+We aim to ship all orders in 24 hours or less and we ship Monday - Saturday.
+Our primary shipping provider for free-shipping is USPS unless required otherwise.
 Our cut-off time for orders to ship out same day are:

 - 4:00 PM PST Monday - Friday
 - 1:00 PM PST Saturday

+Depending on the platform you place your order on, you may have an option to upgrade your shipping to expedited shipping or 2-day shipping.
+- Expedited shipping is primarily shipped via USPS Priority Mail or UPS Ground.
+- 2-day Shipping is provided by UPS via their 2-day air service.

 # Printed Product Goals